francoispqt/onelog/README.md

 ## Levels

 Levels are ints mapped to a string.
 The logger will check if level is enabled with an efficient bitwise &(AND), if disabled, it returns right away which makes onelog the fastest when running disabled logging with 0 allocs and less than 1ns/op.
-[See benchmarks](#benchmark-results)).
+[See benchmarks](#benchmark))

 When creating a logger you must use the `|` operator with different levels to toggle bytes.